eddyv/awesome_cv/modules_en/skills.typ

 #cvSkill(
   type: [Leadership],
-  info: [Preceptor for new nurses and students; charge nurse responsibilities; interdisciplinary team coordination.], )
+  info: [Preceptor for new nurses and students; interdisciplinary team coordination.], )

 #cvSkill(